vtereshkov/umka-lang/doc/lang.md

 #### Function types

-A constant or variable that stores an entry point of a function has a function type.
+A constant that stores an entry point of a function has a function type.
 A function is characterized by its *signature* that consists of a set of parameter names, types and optional default values, and an optional set of returned value types.
+The type of the last parameter in the function signature may be prefixed with `..`.
+The type `..T` is equivalent to `[]T` within the function.
+Such a function is called *variadic*.

 Syntax:

 ```
-fnType    = "fn" signature.
 signature = "(" [typedIdentList ["=" exprOrLit] {"," typedIdentList ["=" exprOrLit]}] ")"
             [":" (type | "(" type {"," type} ")")].
 ```

+Each function definition in the module scope defines a constant of a function type.
+A constant or variable of a function type cannot be declared using a `const` or `var` declaration, which produce a closure type instead.

 Examples:

 ```
-fn (code: int)
+fn foo(code: int)
-fn (p: int, x, y: real): (bool, real)
+fn MyFunc(p: int, x, y: real): (bool, real)
-fn (msg: char, values: ..real)
+fn printMsg(msg: char, values: ..real)
 ```

-The type of the last parameter in the function signature may be prefixed with `..`.
-The type `..T` is equivalent to `[]T` within the function.
-Such a function is called *variadic*.

 ### Structured types